smushy64/museum/docs/core/fmt.md

 - *[positive integer, optional]
     - Indicates that value is passed in by pointer or is an array.
     - Integer indicates how many boolean values to write.
+- *_
+    - Indicates that value is passed in by pointer.
+    - Number of items to print is passed in before pointer and must be of type int.
 - [positive integer]
     - Left side padding, only one type of padding is allowed.
 - [negative integer]